EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 # 2. From Passing to Performing
 ## 2.1 Immediate Next Steps
 - **Show teams must make a concerted effort to get at least three members of their team Duty Manager trained.** The Front of House Manager *(foh@bedlamtheatre.co.uk)* will run regular sessions to facilitate this and has discretion to require more than three team members be DM trained on larger teams.
-- **Shows must nominate two welfare contacts before rehearsals begin.** We recommend having a welfare contact for the cast, and a separate one for the crew, both of whom must have suitable emotional distance from the rest of the other welfare contact.
+- **Shows must nominate two welfare contacts before rehearsals begin.** We recommend having a welfare contact for the cast, and a separate one for the crew, both of whom must have suitable emotional distance from the rest of the other welfare contacts.
 - **Show teams must start sending a representative to Company Meetings every Monday night.**
 ## 2.2 RIGHTS
 If your piece is out of copyright (such as Shakespeare), or original writing by an EUTC member then you will not need rights!